 Settings to control whether to generate and send an Alert.

-Auxiliary Load Control Switch Calendar
+Auxiliary Controller Calendar [INFO]

-A Switching Table containing a set of rules for setting the commanded state of up to five Auxiliary Load Control Switches or HAN Connected Auxiliary Load Control Switches as open and closed.
+A Switching Table containing a set of rules for setting the commanded state of up to five Auxiliary Controllers.

-The rules stored within the table shall specify which Day Profile should be used to set the commanded state of each Auxiliary Load Control Switch or HAN Connected Auxiliary Load Control Switch according to:
+The rules stored within the table shall specify which Day Profile should be used to set the commanded state of Auxiliary Controllers according to:

 where the day is one of 20 Special Days, the Day Profile specified for that day and the Day Profile specified for that day of the Week; or